Hashnayne-Ahmed/modeco/README.md

 ---

-✅ Baseline corresponds to motor operation without VFD and without soft starter.
+✅ Baseline corresponds to motor operation without VFD and without a soft starter.

 ---

 ## 🎓 Acknowledgment
 <p align="justify">
 This research was funded by the U.S. Department of Energy’s Office of Manufacturing and Energy Supply Chains (OMESC) under Award No. DE-EE0009729.
-Support from the [Department of Mechanical and Aerospace Engineering](https://mae.ufl.edu/) at the University of Florida and the University of Florida Industrial Training and Assessment Center ([UF-ITAC](https://iac.mae.ufl.edu/)) ([UF-IAC Info Page](https://iac.university/center/UF)) is also gratefully acknowledged.
+Support from the Department of Mechanical and Aerospace Engineering at the University of Florida and the University of Florida Industrial Training and Assessment Center (UF-ITAC) is also gratefully acknowledged.

 This project was developed by [Hashnayne Ahmed](https://www.hashnayneahmed.com/) as part of ongoing research efforts in energy optimization and motor-driven systems.
 </p>